Characterization of Dirichlet-to-Neumann maps via the Born approximation: Introduction

 Though widely used in EIT, there are very few rigorous results on the existence of $\gb_\si$.
-The question of existence is subtle, and it is closely connected with the problem of characterizing the set of DtN maps.
-To the best of our knowledge, the existence of $\gb_\si$ has been rigorously established only when $\si = 1$, $\Om = \IB^d\subset\IR^d$ is the unit ball, and $\ga \in W^{2,p}(\IB^d)$ is radial; see \cite[Theorem~1]{radial_cond}\footnote{That result proves the existence of the Born approximation as the solution of a certain moment problem involving the spectrum of the DtN map.
-The connection with the Fréchet differential of $\Phi$ is presented in the proof of \Cref{t:existencegb}.} (see also \cite{Radial_Born,MMS-M25} for rigorous results on the existence of the Born approximation for DtN maps associated with Schrödinger operators).
+Unlike in inverse scattering problems, the question of existence of the Born approximation in the Calderón problem is a subtle issue.
+If one were able to establish it, this would imply that every DtN map could be written as a linearized DtN operator, and therefore that the range of $\Phi$ is contained in that of $\d \Phi_\sigma$.
+To the best of our knowledge, the existence of $\gb_\si$ has been rigorously established only when $\si = 1$, $\Om = \IB^d\subset\IR^d$ is the unit ball, and $\ga \in W^{2,p}(\IB^d)$ is radial; see \cite[Theorem~1]{radial_cond}\footnote{\cite[Theorem~1]{radial_cond} proves the existence of the Born approximation as the solution of a certain moment problem involving the spectrum of the DtN map.
+The connection with the Fréchet differential of $\Phi$ is presented in identity \eqref{e:moments_ka0} in the proof of \Cref{t:existencegb}.} (see also \cite{Radial_Born,MMS-M25} for rigorous results on the existence of the Born approximation for DtN maps associated with Schrödinger operators).

-If $\gb_\sigma$ exists, then the strong injectivity properties of $\d\Phi_\si$ imply that one has a two-step factorization of the inverse problem: a linear step that asks for reconstructing the Born approximation $\gb_\si$ from the DtN map, and a non-linear one that consists of the inversion of the map $\Phi_\si^\mB$ that sends the function $\ga$ to the function $\gb_\si$.
+Furthermore, if $\gb_\sigma$ exists, then the strong injectivity properties of $\d\Phi_\si$ imply that one has a two-step factorization of the inverse problem: a linear step that asks for reconstructing the Born approximation $\gb_\si$ from the DtN map, and a non-linear one that consists of the inversion of the map $\Phi_\si^\mB$ that sends the function $\ga$ to the function $\gb_\si$.
 More precisely, using that $\La_\si = \d\Phi_\si(\si)$ (see \Cref{prop:Frech}), \eqref{e:defbor0} becomes

 therefore, inducing the factorization of $\Phi$ shown in the diagram: